jgandt/qmk_firmware/keyboards/sabine/README.md

 or the right with
 `qmk flash -kb sabine -km jgandt -bl uf2-split-right`

-## Instead, A3 is wired to GND on the right hand split
+## Instead, GP29 is wired to GND on the right hand split

+With RP2040 I think the default is pins are pulled low, which is unusual.

+So the GP29 right hand being wired to GND is maybe redundant.

+However to pull GP29 on the left hand high, we have to wire GP29 via 10kohm to 3.3v

- The SPLIT_HAND_PIN is then defined as A3.
+The SPLIT_HAND_PIN (split.handedness.pin) is then defined as GP29.